Skip to content

 From Classroom to Clinic: The Transition of Nursing Students Using Simulation Tools

 Nursing students spend years in classrooms learning medical terminology and clinical procedures to assist doctors and treat patients.
 However, transitioning from the classroom to a clinical setting is a different experience because they must test their newfound knowledge and skills in real-world scenarios.
+Having the right nursing supplies readily available during this phase can make the process smoother and more effective for students.

 Fortunately, there is no risk to actual patients.
 The nursing students use simulation tools to maintain total safety during their clinical training.
 Simulation gives nursing students the freedom to make mistakes and errors in clinical settings without real-life repercussions.
 That way, patients remain safe while nursing students can avoid stressing out over the possibility of harming someone.